 Symptoms of AS include back pain, stiffness and reduced mobility in the spine.

 Ankylosing spondylitis commonly affects the sacroiliac joints.
 These joints connect the base of the spine (sacrum) to your pelvis.
 Other joints such as the hips and shoulders can also be affected, as can the eyes, skin, bowel and lungs.

 Ankylosing spondylitis affects men more often than women.
-The condition usually appears between the ages of 15 and 45 years.
-There is no cure for AS, however, there are things you can do to help control your symptoms.
+The symptoms usually appear between the ages of 15 and 45 years.
+While there’s currently no cure for AS, there are many things you can do to help control your symptoms.

-Inflammation occurs as part of the disease.
-New bone may grow around the joints in the spine in response to the inflammation.
-This leads to permanent stiffness in the back and neck of some people with AS.
-In severe cases, this extra bone can fuse the bones of the spine together.
-This used to be common, but now can usually be prevented by starting proper treatment as early as possible.
+As a result of this inflammation, new bone may grow around the joints in the spine.
+This can lead to permanent stiffness in the back and neck of some people with AS.
+In severe cases this extra bone can fuse the bones of the spine together; however, this can usually be prevented by starting appropriate treatment as early as possible.

 Causes of ankylosing spondylitis

-The exact cause of ankylosing spondylitis is unknown, but genes are thought to play a part.
+The cause of AS is unknown, but genes are thought to play a role.
 You are more likely to get AS if you have a history of it in your family.
-Studies show that almost nine out of ten people with AS have the gene called HLA-B27.
-However, this gene is present in eight per cent of the general population, including people without AS.

-Early diagnosis is important so that treatment can be commenced to prevent damage to the spine.
+Early diagnosis is important so that treatment can be started as soon as possible.

 - medical history